 Keep up to date about the current Risk Factor Assessment projects and initiatives ongoing at EGRP.

 This Project compared key diet quality indices and their associations with cancer and cardiovascular disease mortality.
 It was initiated to strengthen the scientific evidence base on dietary patterns and inform the 2015 Dietary Guidelines for Americans.

-Get information and view details about the Genomic Epidemiology projects and initiatives at EGRP that have been completed.
+Get information and view details about the Risk Factor Assessment projects and initiatives at EGRP that have been completed.